ethereumclassic/Awesome-ETC/README.md

 - [GitCoin](https://gitcoin.co/) - Crowdfunding and Freelance Developers for Open Source Software Projects.
 - [ONEX Network](https://onex.network/) - Proof-of-Stake Token on Ethereum Classic Network.
 This is an alternative method to the more widely known process used by bitcoin; Proof of Work (POW).

-### Other Projects
+# User Showcase

+- [Commonwealth](https://commonwealth.gg/) - A peer-to-peer savings fund that allows its users to own micro-equity and share fees from its use.
-- [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
+- [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - ETCG is solely and passively invested in Ethereum Classic, enabling investors to gain exposure to ETC in the form of a security while avoiding the challenges of buying, storing, and safekeeping ETC directly.
-- [Portal.Network](https://www.portal.network/) - Blockchain Name Service enables connections with IPFS hash, smart contract, and wallet address.
-- [XAR Network](https://xar.network/) - Xar Network was created from a need of corporate and central banks to use blockchain technology in a private, permissioned space.
-As our feature set grew we noticed consistent cross-over with the decentralized finance ecosystem, so eventually the Xar toolkit grew to a full-fledged decentralized finance toolbox.
-Xar Network offers access to advantages of both purely traditional banking systems and blockchain systems - using blockchain based or decentralized finance (DeFi).

-Note: If your project is not listed, please reach out to the community via the Ethereum Classic [Discord](https://discordapp.com/invite/HW4GckH).
+# Investors

-## Notable Exchanges
+## Exchanges
-### Centralized Exchanges

 - [Binance](https://www.binance.com/en/trade/ETC_USDT)
 - [Binance US](https://www.binance.us/en/trade/ETC_USD)
 - [Bitfinex](https://www.bitfinex.com/t/ETC:USD)